VASISHTAKODUMAGULLA/open_project/README.md

 ## 1. Introduction

-This project integrates a Tello drone and a TurtleBot3 robot within a unified Gazebo simulation environment to demonstrate cross-platform coordination between vision-based drone control and Nav2-based ground navigation.
+This project demonstrates a ROS 2 Humble-based simulation for coordinated multi-robot behavior using TurtleBot3 and a Tello drone in Gazebo.
+It integrates a Tello drone and a TurtleBot3 robot within a unified Gazebo simulation environment to demonstrate cross-platform coordination.The TurtleBot3 performs SLAM and navigation, while the drone assists in search operations.
 We utilize the TIERS **drone_racing_ros2** repository for the Tello simulation plugin originally developed for ROS 2 Galactic and combine it with standard TurtleBot3 assets in ROS 2 Humble.
 Through careful adaptation, this setup runs successfully on ROS 2 Humble, offering a polished and functional demonstration of multi-robot cooperation in simulation.

 ## 2. Project Scope

-* **Core goal:** Spawn both Tello and TurtleBot3 in one world, and implement a drone mission to detect a fire hydrant and share its world coordinates for the TurtleBot to follow and arrive at the goal using **Nav2**.
+* **Core goal:** Spawn both Tello and TurtleBot3 in one world, and implement a drone mission to detect a fire hydrant and share its world coordinates using ROS 2 topics and TF pose-sharing for the TurtleBot to follow and arrive at the goal using **Nav2**.
 * **Key capabilities:**

   * **Tello**: ROS-driven flight, camera streaming, vision-based object detection, position broadcast.